Proton Therapy for Liver Cancer

 • Unexplained weight loss

-• Pain in right shoulder blade or abdomen, where liver is located
+• Pain in right shoulder blade or abdomen, where liver is located, or back

 • Unusual bruising or bleeding